Moouncat/Flappy-Birb/README.md

 # Flappy Birb
-Written in Python and I still have no ducking Idea what I am doing.
+Written in Python and I still have no ducking idea what I am doing.